 Medicare Coverage for Inpatient Care for Substance Abuse and Rehab Services

-Medicare Part A covers inpatient treatment and care.
+Part A covers inpatient treatment and care.
 With Medicare part A, you have a large deductible when admitted for each benefit period as an inpatient.
-Once You have been in the hospital for more than 60 days, an additional daily copay is required.
+However, once You have been in the hospital for over 60 days, you must pay an additional daily copay.

 Medicare has limitations on inpatient coverage at a psychiatric hospital.
 Coverage is limited to 190 days in a lifetime in these specialized hospital facilities.